 This voice service allows you to use the open source library Rustpotter as your keyword spotter in openHAB.
 Rustpotter (opens new window) is a free and open-source keywords spotter written in rust.

 Rustpotter provides personal on-device wake word detection.
-You need to generate a model for your keyword using audio samples.
+You need to generate a file for your keyword using audio samples.

 Important: No voice data listened by this service will be uploaded to the Cloud.
 The voice data is processed offline, locally on your openHAB server by Rustpotter.

 After installing, you will be able to access the service options through the openHAB configuration page in UI (Settings / Other Services - Rustpotter Keyword Spotter) to edit them: